 Click the 'Play' button to read out loud this webpage content

-Taruna Ganapati is regarded as the 2nd form among the 32 different forms of Ganapati.
-‘Taruna’ refers to youth and to the young.
-Taruna Ganapati is thus an adolescent form of Lord Ganesha, who is youthful in appearance.
-He is shining brilliant like a mid-day Sun and his bright red complexion is said to denote the blossoming of freshness and youth in the living beings.
+Taruna Ganapati is regarded as the 2nd among the 32 different forms of Ganapati.
+‘Taruna’ refers to the one who is youthful.
+Taruna Ganapati is thus an adolescent form of Lord Ganesha, who is young in appearance.
+He is shining brilliant like a mid-day Sun, and his bright red complexion is said to denote the blossoming of freshness and youth in the living beings.
 He has a compassionate face and possesses eight hands.
-While he holds his own broken tusk, an elephant goad, a sugarcane stalk and a rose apple fruit in his right hands, his left ones carry, a noose, his favorite Modak (dumpling), a wood apple fruit and a sprig of paddy.
+While he holds his broken tusk, an elephant goad, a sugarcane stalk and a rose apple fruit in his right hands; his left ones carry, a noose, his favorite Modak (dumpling), a wood apple fruit and a sprig of paddy.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

 Sign up to receive our Newsletters and enjoy a free membership plan for 3 months